 The others were education, stable marriage, not smoking, not abusing alcohol, some exercise, and healthy weight.
 Of the 106 Harvard men who had five or six of these factors in their favor at age 50, half ended up at 80 as what Vaillant called “happy-well” and only 7.5 percent as “sad-sick.”
 Meanwhile, of the men who had three or fewer of the health factors at age 50, none ended up “happy-well” at 80.
 Even if they had been in adequate physical shape at 50, the men who had three or fewer protective factors were three times as likely to be dead at 80 as those with four or more factors.

-Unlike trees, we have amazing and miraculous minds, capable of helping us to grow out of unhealthy patterns, heal from deeply wounding relationships, and learn hope for a life that gives back.
+Unlike trees, we have amazing and miraculous minds, capable of helping us to grow out of unhealthy patterns.
+We can heal from deeply wounding relationships, and learn hope for a life that gives back.
 A fruitful life is a full life.
 A full life is also a free life.
 We often become “free from” and the result is greater “freedom for”…enjoyment, growth or any other desire.
-The full life feels like the true lived enjoyment of living, breathing, knowing and being known, giving, growing, serving, sharing and hoping for there is much beauty to see, many people to love, and more hope to share.
+The full life reflects enjoyment of living, breathing, knowing and being known, giving, growing, serving, sharing and hoping.
+There is much beauty to see, many people to love, and more hope to share.
 (Or life to grow.)

 Our aim at Fuller Life Family Therapy is to provide professional opportunity for growth for ALL people.
 Growth, as a goal, enables us to endure many trials in a positive light.
 A goal of growth provides a nice reframe with the power to free us from victim thinking and hope for how this experience can benefit instead of harm.
 Retrospectively, we can see how quite difficult times lead to the greatest times of growth.
-Therapy is an effective environment for healing and a safe place to recapture hope and dreams for a life that is full and produces fruit.
+Therapy is an effective environment for healing and a calm place to recapture hope and dreams for a life that is full.
 Hence our slogan, “Healing Hearts, Hopeful Horizons!”

 Once just a dream, the Fuller Life Family Therapy Institute seeks to provide quality Marriage and Family Therapy available to all people regardless of income or level of insurance; as well as fulfill the dreams of developing professional therapists by filling a gap in professional development with quality faith-based training.
 We are looking for partners in our efforts to help foster full lives in our community.